rgherta/k8s-libvirt/README.md

 The infrastructure will be provisioned with terraform and libvirt provider.
 Main steps are outlined below.

-Build OS Image from Base OS(Fedora|Ubuntu) with all needed packages, ansible ssh pubkey etc. Kickstart files can be used to customize Anaconda installation process.
-We chose to use virt-builder with firstboot bash scripts for simplicity.
-One important thing to consider are [openscap](https://github.com/OpenSCAP) tools for security and compliance of such locally built images.
+1. Build OS Image from Base OS(Fedora|Ubuntu) with all needed packages.

-Provision 2 networks with different cidrs.
-Normally control and data plane should be placed in different physical networks.
-We try to simulate that and learn a bit more about libvirt networks.
+2. Provision 2 networks with different cidrs.

-For post-provisioning choices we have cloud-init that comes from the Ubuntu world and Ignition that comes from CoreOS.
-We are using here ansible via ssh for simplicity and better control.
-Ansible playbook includes kubeadm commands for creating the control plane and joining worker nodes.
-Ansible like tools are a good choice of managing fleets of VMs.
+3. For installing k8s and other tasks we use ansible.

 ## Install prerequisites

 For this specific example, commands will be executed on Fedora40Workstation.
-Check opentofu manual installation guide in case of issues.

 ```
 romh@fedora:~$ sudo dnf install -y git opentofu ansible-core
 ```

-We need to install the virtualization package, mainly libvirt, libguestfs and other tools specific to each distribution.
+We need to install the virtualization package, mainly libvirt, libguestfs for image building and other tools specific to each distribution.
 On Rocky8 the group is called "Virtualization Host".
+Also make sure to create the storage pool based on disk availability.

 ```
 romh@fedora:~$ sudo dnf group install -y --with-optional virtualization
-romh@fedora:~$ echo "export XDG_RUNTIME_DIR=/run/user/$UID" >> ~/.bashrc
-romh@fedora:~$ sudo usermod -a -G libvirt romh
+romh@fedora:~$ sudo usermod -a -G libvirt $USER
+romh@fedora:~$ sudo virsh pool-define-as guest_images_dir dir --target "/images"
+romh@fedora:~$ sudo virsh pool-build guest_images_dir
+romh@fedora:~$ sudo virsh pool-start guest_images_dir
+romh@fedora:~$ sudo virsh pool-autostart guest_images_dir

+romh@fedora:~$ sudo semanage fcontext -a -t virt_image_t "/images(/.*)?"
-romh@fedora:~$ sudo systemctl enable libvirtd --now
+romh@fedora:~$ sudo restorecon -Rv /images
 ```

 Notice we are logged in as a non-root user that belongs to sudo/wheel group but also libvirt group.
-Normally it is recommended to run libvirt commands as root to avoid permission issues.
-In the following opentofu scripts we will use the [session mode](https://libvirt.org/daemons.html).
-These changes were introduced since 2021 and include also a set of socket activated systemd services which makes debugging more difficult.
+Some [changes](https://libvirt.org/daemons.html#switching-to-modular-daemons) were introduced around 2021 including support for libvirt modular daemons and this is the reason we do not enable libvirtd.service.
+Process qemu-system-x86_64 will run as qemu user as defined in qemu.conf .
+This is an unprivileged user but it needs access to node images we will build in terraform.
+This is the reason for the facl command.
+You may choose a different way.

 The machine is ready to provision libvirtd resources.

 ## Provision resources

 We will create control-plane with 1 VM and data-plane with 2 VMs.
-Make sure you review and/or edit **infra/main.tf**
+Make sure you review and/or edit **infra/main.tf** before applying changes.

 ```
 romh@fedora:~$ git clone https://github.com/rgherta/k8s-libvirt.git
 romh@fedora:~$ cd k8s-libvirt/infra/
-romh@fedora:infra$ tofu init
+romh@fedora:infra$ sudo tofu init
-romh@fedora:infra$ tofu apply
+romh@fedora:infra$ sudo tofu apply
 ```

 Notice libvirt created 2 networks in route mode with following cidrs:

 * 10.32.0.0/28
 * 10.16.0.0/28

-Since the networks have [route mode](https://access.redhat.com/documentation/en-us/red_hat_enterprise_linux/8/html/configuring_and_managing_virtualization/configuring-virtual-machine-network-connections_configuring-and-managing-virtualization#virtual-networking-network-address-translation_types-of-virtual-machine-network-connections), the corresponding interfaces virbr<N> have been attached to the firwalld libvirt-routed zone.
-This zone contains nftable rules that allow communication between networks and with the underlying host as well.

 The external interface should be attached to default zone, in fedora it is FedoraWorstation.
 You should be able to successfully test ping between machines and connectivity with host/internet.